cemondri/motor-imagery-erd-validation/README.md

 from confirmation, committing to a plan before seeing the data, and reporting what the data says rather than what I hoped it would say.

+## A note on honesty

+The committed pre-registration contained a parameter mismatch with the actual code (PSD vs wavelet, and different band/window).
+Rather than editing the committed plan, I documented the deviation openly in `results.md`.
+See the "Deviation from Pre-Registration" section there.

 ## Related writing

 I documented this process (in Turkish) on Substack: [https://substack.com/@mralasahin/note/p-207274574?utm_source=notes-share-action&r=8aezfj]